What You Can Do With a Science Degree

-Making the transition from bachelor of science student to graduate in a science career is an intimidating situation for many soon-to-be and recent graduates.
-There can be many unknowns when you're thinking about what awaits you after school: which profession to pursue, who's going to hire you, what your salary will be, and whether or not you will find fulfillment in your career.
+Transitioning from student to graduate is an intimidating situation for many soon-to-be and recent graduates.
+There can be many unknowns when you're thinking about what awaits you after school, and you may be asking yourself the same questions that many students before you have asked:

-Sorted by major, this Science careers guide contains detailed occupational information on hundreds of careers that you can apply your undergraduate science degree towards.
+Sorted by major, this Science Careers guide contains detailed occupational information on hundreds of careers that are relevant to a degree in science.
 We’ve included job descriptions, expected salaries, educational requirements and other pertinent information related to these careers.
 Not enough?
-We’ve outlined scholarships that can help you pay for school.
+We’ve outlined science scholarships that can help you pay for school!

 Why is a Bachelor of Science Degree Useful?

 Simply put, it's all about the skills.
 Pursuing a degree in science thoroughly teaches you to solve problems using logic and scientific methods; traits that are highly valued by many of today’s top employers.

 A science degree however, is not something that only those with specific career ambitions can pursue.
 Many choose to pursue it simply out of personal and academic interest.
 The coursework related to obtaining a Bachelor of Science degree helps you gain knowledge and training that will be useful for the rest of your life, both within and outside of the workplace.

 An undergraduate science degree will not only help you expand your knowledge base in the field of science, it will help you develop intangible traits such critical thinking, effective communication, creativity and independent judgment.

 The pursuit and achievement of a bachelor of science degree allows you to discover new knowledge to better understand yourself, the world, and your place in it.
 Studying science at the undergraduate level also provides you with the knowledge needed to make important decisions, react to challenges, and solve problems that threaten our planet or its various inhabitants.